mssalvatore/recipes/recipes/sourdough-pan-loaf.md

 11. Score the loaves as desired and place on the baking stone.
 Add more water to the lava rocks if they're dry to create steam.
-Allow the loaves to bake in the steamy oven for 20 minutes.
+Allow the loaves to bake at 425°F in the steamy oven for 20 minutes.

 12. After 20 minutes, remove the steam and reduce the temperature to 375°F. Bake for another 20 minutes or until the edges start to catch or the crust